patrickbeekman/PickMeGames/README.md

-# 🎲 Pick Me – The Ultimate Player Picker App!
+# 🎲 Pick Me – The Fun Way to Choose Who Goes First!

-Welcome to **Pick Me**, the fun, fast, and fair way to pick who goes first!
-Whether you’re starting a board game, party game, or just need to settle who’s up, Pick Me makes the process exciting and interactive for everyone.
+Make game nights, parties, and group decisions fun and fair with Pick Me!
+Whether you need to choose who goes first on board game night or settle any group activity, Pick Me takes the pressure off and lets fate decide.
+No more arguments, just tap, spin, or prompt and let the app do the work!

+Need help deciding who starts?
+Let Pick Me choose for you!
 ---

 ## 🚀 Why Pick Me?